toliva/ConnectivityContent/apis/02-Product Management/03-Property-API-(Contact Expedia Group Before Adopting)/01-api-definition.md

 While a property needs at least 1 image to complete onboarding, we recommend all partners to abide to the Expedia Standards to ensure good content:

-- Photo Quantity: A minimum of 20 property photos.
+- Photo Quantity: A minimum of 3 Images per property.
+For better conversion to bookable units, suggest sending 20 property photos.
 - GuestRoom Coverage: 4 photos of each roomtype including 1 photo of the bathroom.
-- Photo Quality: Images below 900x900 pixels will be rejected.
+- Photo Quality: Images below 1000x1000 pixels will be rejected.
 To ensure your photos look beautiful on desktop, tablet, and mobile screens we require at least 2,880 pixels on the longest side.

 | Attribute | Type | Required | Notes |
 | --------- | ---- | -------- | ----- |